A

 Reproduction, Young, and Molting

-Like other jacana species, the male African jacana cares for the young
+Like other jacana species, the male African jacana cares for the young.

 After hatching, chicks can feed themselves, and their dads are there for guidance and protection.
 The male’s interactions with his young are unique.
 He often scoops them up under his wings, and you see several long pairs of legs dangling, giving him the appearance of a strange creature with many appendages.
-The young fledge the nest around 35 days after hatching, but they stay nearby their parent for another 35 days.
+The young fledge the nest around 35 days after hatching, but they stay near their parent for another 35 days.

 Population

-View all 194 animals that start with A
+View all 328 animals that start with A

 About the Author